-- As per the Maine VDT law, synopsized on Page 1, Maine requires training within one month of employment and annually for all operators keyboarding for more than four hours in a day.
+- As per the Maine VDT law, Maine requires training within one month of employment and annually for all operators keyboarding for more than four hours in a day at a location where there are two or more terminals.
 This training can be done in-house, by a vendor, or online.
-There are many programs and options available.
-MMA offers training through our On-Line Training University located on our website. - Additionally, it is imperative that you tell your employees how things are done in your business - what equipment is used and what work practices are to be followed.
+There are many programs and options available. - Additionally, it is imperative that you tell your employees how things are done in your organization what equipment is used and what work practices are to be followed.
 This is information only you can provide.
 It should be emphasized during employee training. - As for problem reporting, employees should be informed when, how and to whom to report problems.
 The goal being quick response to early warnings. - Ergonomic injuries tend to be fixable and inexpensive at first, but expensive and difficult to alleviate later on.
-Problem reporting is based on the two following principles:

-- 1. You cannot fix a problem if you do not know about it. - 2.
-It is better to know too much than too little. - Problem solving consists of: - 1.
-Assessing, adjusting, and maintaining workstations. - 2.
-Addressing improper/poor work practices. - 3.
-Dealing with potential ergonomic injuries. - Whenever an employee reports symptoms that could be related to an ergonomic injury, it is in your best interest to get involved.
-Take a second look at the employee's workstation as soon as possible and determine if there is anything obvious in the workstation or employee work activity that may be causing the problem.
-If so, take corrective action.
-The sooner the better. - If you can't find an ergonomic solution that reduces or alleviates the employee's symptoms, the best solution is to obtain a healthcare evaluation from a provider who has expertise in treating workplace injuries and is familiar with your workplace. - You're MMA Claims Adjuster or Nurse Case Managers are excellent resources for direction to appropriate providers.
+Problem reporting is based on the two following principles: - 1) You cannot fix a problem if you do not know about it. - 2) It is better to know too much than too little. - Problem solving consists of: - 1) Assessing, adjusting, and maintaining workstations. - 2) Addressing improper/poor work practices. - 3) Dealing with potential ergonomic injuries. - Whenever an employee reports symptoms that could be related to an ergonomic injury, it is in your best interest to get involved.
+Take a second look at the employee's workstation as soon as possible and determine if there is anything obvious in the workstation or employee work activity that may be causing the problem. - If you cannot find an ergonomic solution that quickly alleviates the employee's symptoms, the best solution is to obtain a healthcare evaluation from a provider who has expertise in treating workplace injuries and is familiar with your workplace. - MMA Claims Adjuster or Nurse Case Managers are excellent resources for direction to appropriate providers.